CUBRID/cubrid-manual/en/sql/tuning.rst

 *   When a filtered index is specified by **USING INDEX** clause or **USE INDEX** syntax:

-    If columns of which an index consists are not included on the conditions of WHERE clause, the filtered index is not used.
+    If columns of which the index consists are not included on the conditions of WHERE clause, the filtered index is not used.

     .. code-block:: sql